yashtambee/Airline-Passenger-Referral-Prediction/README.md

 ## Conclusion

-In conclusion, this project successfully employed supervised ML techniques to predict airline passenger referrals.
-SVM and XGBoost emerged as the best performing models, achieving an impressive F1 score of around 95% - 96%.
-By utilizing these models, airlines can identify influential travelers and focus on providing exceptional experiences in areas such as cabin, ground services, food and beverage, entertainment, and seat comfort.
-This will lead to increased customer satisfaction and potentially higher revenue.
+Among the implemented ML models, SVM and XGBoost exhibited the highest performance, achieving an F1 score of around 95% - 96%.
+These models can be effectively utilized to forecast passenger referrals and identify influential travelers.
+To enhance customer satisfaction and attract more referrals, airlines should focus on providing top-notch ratings in key areas such as cabin, ground services, food and beverage, entertainment, and seat comfort.

-It is important to note that this project serves as a proof of concept and further refinement and testing may be required before deploying the models in a production environment.
-Additionally, as the airline industry is dynamic, regular updates and retraining of the models may be necessary to maintain their accuracy and effectiveness.
+It is important to note that this project serves as a proof of concept, and further refinement and testing may be necessary before deploying the models in a production environment.
+The dynamic nature of the airline industry may require regular updates and retraining of the models to maintain their accuracy and relevance.